codinkai/example-redux-toolkit-login/README.md

 The index.js file configures the react application.

-"The <Provider /> makes the Redux store available to any nested components that have been wrapped in the connect() function" (see https://react-redux.js.org/api/provider).
+"The Provider component makes the Redux store available to any nested components that have been wrapped in the connect() function" (see https://react-redux.js.org/api/provider).

-<BrowserRouter /> enables routing in <App />.
+BrowserRouter component enables routing in the App component.

 ### Routing

-The sole purpose of the <App /> component is to route between the different components in the app.
+The sole purpose of the App component is to route between the different components in the app.

-The <ProtectedRoute /> components checks if a user is logged in.
+The ProtectedRoute component checks if a user is logged in.
 If a user is not logged in, redirect to login page.

 The index.js file provides a map of public and protected routes to the corresponding components.